coredns/coredns.io/content/plugins/rewrite.md

 * **substring**: on a partial match of the name in the question section of a request
 * **prefix**: when the name begins with the matching string
 * **suffix**: when the name ends with the matching string
-* **regex**: when the name in the question section of a request matches a regular expression
+* **regex**: when the name in the question section of a request matches a regular expression.
+  Regex patterns must not exceed 10000 characters.

 If the match type is omitted, the `exact` match type is assumed.
 If OPTIONS are given, the type must be specified.